denten-books/plain-text/0-intro.md

 the study of literature.
 Encoding matters because how text is encoded, transmitted, and stored decides who gets to decode, to receive, and to access.

-The advent of simulated text necessitates a computational hermeneutics, which enables unfettered access to text, code, platform, and infrastructure.
+The advent of simulated text necessitates a computational poetics, which enables unfettered access to text, code, platform, and infrastructure.
 For now, commands like *xxd*, *pcap*, *ssh*, and *traceroute* resemble arcane incantations that elicit hidden, symbolic action.[^ln-cli] Those who wield them gain the metaphorical power to "hop" across, to "sniff" packets, to "survey," to "traverse," and to "flood" network topographies.
-Computational hermeneutics empower the reader to resist hard-wired models of machine-bound interpretation.
+Computational poetics empower the reader to resist hard-wired models of machine-bound interpretation.
 Yet today, resistance remains the purview of the few.
 Plain text channels itinerant streams of data back into the tidal pools of human agency and comprehension for all.
 There, code can become intelligible for the